Eugène Boudin could be considered one of the fathers of Impressionism. It was he who met and influenced a young Claude Monet in 1858 with his [...]

-July 13th, we as an online magazine reach another milestone.
-Four whole years of bringing you articles on hundreds of topics relating to art history!
-To celebrate this birthday, members of our team contributed their thoughts on a particular art movement: Impressionism and the Impressionist artists.
+For a few years DailyArt Magazine has brought you articles on hundreds of topics relating to art history.
+Today you have a rare chance to meet some current and past members of our team who contributed their thoughts on a particular art movement: Impressionism and the impressionist artists.

-While the Impressionists held exhibits from 1874-onward, their art was not immediately loved by audiences; they were deemed radical because they did not follow academic painting.
-The distaste for the painting style was odd considering the esteem we hold for both the art and artists of Impressionism and Post-Impressionism in today’s art museums.
+While the impressionists held exhibits from 1874 onwards, their art was not immediately loved by audiences.
+They were deemed radical because they did not adhere to academic painting.
+This distaste for their painting style was odd considering the esteem we hold for both the art and artists of Impressionism and Post-Impressionism in today’s art museums.

 Bec Brownstone | Editor

 Bec is an art nerd, bicycle enthusiast, cat mom, artist/crafter/maker from sunny Toronto, Canada.

 “I love the cool, dark blues and how they contrast with the bold yellows and oranges of the lights.
 Also Pissarro made many paintings of this scene at different times of day, year, and under different weather conditions.
 It’s interesting how each iteration has a completely unique color palette and atmosphere even though the subject matter is the same.”

 “One of my favorite paintings is View of l’Hermitage through Trees, Pontoise by Camille Pissarro.
 It is a view of Pontoise, a small and hilly village northwest of Paris.
 High-keyed color and short brushstrokes highlight fleeting qualities of light, the trees screen the view of a rural path and village behind.
 This village could be anywhere.
 That’s the beauty of this painting.
 Moreover, for me it represents an ultimate retreat or a start of a journey.
 It’s like DailyArt, it helps to reveal hidden things and show them in a new light.”

 Pema has studied Studio Art and Art Management and has been working in the arts as an educator and communicator since 2011.
 She constantly travels the world to visit museums.